 CASE 2: Moving body and a stationary body of negligible length

-A train is traveling at a Speed of 4 m/s.
+A train is travelling at a speed of 4 m/s.
 Raman is standing on the road.
-How much Time will it take for the train to cross him if the length of the train is 200m?
+How much time will it take for the train to cross him if the length of the train is 200m?

 Time taken to pass Raman= (Length of train)/(Speed of train) = 200/4= 50 sec.

 CASE 3: Moving body and a stationary body of some length